CS-3035-2025/cs-3035-2025.github.io/en_CA/pages/CS3035-fall-2024-syllabus.md

 ## Instructor and Contact

-- For more detail on Contact please see the [contact details on the course website](CS3035-fall-2024-course-activities.md).
+- For more details on Contact, please see the [contact details on the course website](CS3035-fall-2024-course-activities.md).

 ## Course Work and Marking Scheme (Tentative)